werat/lighthouse/README.md

-# lighthouse
+# Lighthouse
-Lighthouse color scheme for Sublime Text
+Lighthouse color scheme for Sublime Text.

+Heavily inspired and based on Solarized Light.